MiniaczQ/bevy-design-patterns/patterns/instant-states-hierarchy/README.md

 ## Cons

 Multiple exlusive systems one after another.
 But they're extremelly tiny and run any logic rarely.

-API is filled with `SubState`, this can be polished during integration to Bevy.

-The hierarchy restraints are differential, so there is no mechanism to stop you from messing up the hierarchy yourself.
-But that wa alredy a problem with `State<T>`.

 ## Alternatives